INTRO TO SPEECH TECH

 Step 1: Identify The Right Recordings

 Find a set of recordings that are representative of the audio you will be working with.
-Be sure this content has all of the unique terms, numbers (account number, phone number, PCI, SSN, address, etc) acronyms, etc that you will need to spot in order to get the best comparison.
+Be sure this content has all of the unique terms and numbers that you will need to spot in order to get the best comparison for your business case.
+This data set should be the best representation of what your real calls sound like.

 Step 2: DO NOT COMPRESS